twhite96/twhite96/README.md

 ### Hey! 👋🏽 I'm Tiffany

-{% hint style="info" %}
-  I'm a frontend engineer with full stack experience, cat herder, and baseball sommelier.
+> I'm a frontend engineer with full stack experience, cat herder, and baseball sommelier.
-{% endhint %}

 ## You settled?
 Good.
 Some rando facts about me.
 - 🔭 I’m currently working on my book finder app that uses Google Books API and [Check Yo Self](https://check-yoself.app/), an app to check your markdown for spelling and grammar errors, currently an MVP.